E0: Enhancing Generalization and Fine-Grained Control in VLA Models via Tweedie Discrete Diffusion: Implementation and Model Details

-During inference, we begin from an initial noisy action sequence and perform a multi-step iterative denoising procedure.
-At the first iteration, the observation $o_t$ is encoded and processed by the model to produce the initial key–value cache $\mathit{KV}(o_t)$, which stores the key–value pairs required for cross-attention.
-This cache is then reused across all subsequent denoising steps, so that only the action tokens need to be recomputed.
+During inference, we initialize the action sequence from Gaussian noise and perform a multi-step iterative refinement procedure.
+At the first iteration, the observation $o_t$ is encoded once by the model to construct a key--value cache $\mathit{KV}(o_t)$ for cross-attention.
+This cache is reused across all subsequent refinement steps, such that only the action tokens are recomputed.